base-jumper/base-jumper/docs/circuits/LoadDriver.md

 LoadDriver::Status get_status()
 ```
 *Returns the current status.*
-`LoadDriver::Status_Ok` if load driver is functioning normally.
+`LoadDriver::Status::Ok` if load driver is functioning normally.
-`LoadDriver::Status_OverloadShutdown` indicates an overload was detected and the load driver has been shutdown to protect it.
+`LoadDriver::Status::OverloadShutdown` indicates an overload was detected and the load driver has been shutdown to protect it.

 ``` cpp
 bool reset_status()
 ```
 *Resets the status, to try to recover from a fault condition.*
-When the load driver status is `LoadDriver::Status_OverloadShutdown` calling this function will reset the status back to `LoadDriver::Status_Ok`.
+When the load driver status is `LoadDriver::Status::OverloadShutdown` calling this function will reset the status back to `LoadDriver::Status::Ok`.
 Assuming the output is still enabled (ie. `enabled() == true`), then the driver will attempt to energize the load.